marcelgwerder/laravel-api-handler/README.md

 Returns an array of prepared headers.

 **getMetaProviders():**
-Returns an array of meta provider object.
+Returns an array of meta provider objects.
 Each of these objects provide a specific type of meta data through its `get()` method.

 ####Filtering####
 Every query parameter, except the predefined functions `_fields`, `_with`, `_sort`, `_limit`, `_offset`, `_config` and `_q`, is interpreted as a filter.
 Be sure to remove additional parameters not meant for filtering before passing them to `parseMultiple`.